-Both federal and state laws govern third-party debt collectors.
-Debt collectors are collection agencies, attorneys, creditors collecting for someone else, and creditors collecting under another name as well as others.
-Creditors collecting for themselves are not “debt collectors.”
+Both federal and state laws govern debt collectors.
+Debt collectors include collection agencies, attorneys, creditors collecting for someone else, and creditors collecting under another name as well as others.
+Under the Fair Debt Collection Practices Act (FDCPA), creditors collecting for themselves are not “debt collectors.”

 - Call you before 8 a.m. or after 9 p.m.